AndyYuen/simple-argo-example/README.md

 > A template describes a set of objects that can be parameterized and processed to produce a list of objects for creation by OpenShift Container Platform.
 A template can be processed to create anything you have permission to create within a project, for example services, build configurations, and deployment configurations.
 A template can also define a set of labels to apply to every object defined in the template.

-OpenShift templates use DeploymentConfig which predates the Kubernetes Deployment object.
+OpenShift templates use DeploymentConfig which predates the Kubernetes Deployment object, for deployment.
 DeploymentConfig has features not found in Deployment eg, lifecycle hooks for executing custom behaviour in different points during the lifecycle of a deployment.
 I shall be using this feature to create a MySQL database and initialise it with a database schema during deployment in my example.
-Although DeploymentConfig has been deprecated in OpenShift 4.14, it is still supported, but are not recommended for new installations.
+Although DeploymentConfig has been deprecated in OpenShift 4.14, it is still supported.
 Since all OpenShift Developer Catalog services use OpenShift Templates which, in turn, use DeploymentConfig, expect DeploymentConfig to be supported for a longer while yet.

 Openshift template commands:
 <pre>
+# List all OpenShift templates
+oc get templates -n openshift

 # There are 147 OpenShift templates or
 # Developer Catalog services
 oc get templates -n openshift | wc -l